NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 NOERROR report (if applicable) per zone and for the monitoring agents to differentiate between different zones they are configured with.

-### Feedback from IETF 114

-**Note to the RFC Editor**: please remove this entire section before publication.

-This is addressed feedback as a result of IETF 114.
-We keep it here for future reference while the document is advancing.

-#### What is the error rate

-- Feedback by Ben Schwartz.

-- During IETF 114 and based on this draft, DNS Error Reporting had a flag in its specification that allowed domains to signal resolvers that they would like to receive NOERROR reports.
-This would have helped identify that resolvers that see and support the option are out there but there are no errors to report.

-- The NOERROR report is now part of this specification.

 ## Opt-in end-to-end DNSSEC testing {#opt-in}

 For further end-to-end DNS testing, a new EDNS0 option code TBD_w (Wet-Run